ccnixon/segment-amplitude/README.md

 ### Usage

-Events can be added for testing in the `./test/fixtures` directory.

 The easiest way to quickly use the API is to add it as a dependency to a node project:

 `npm install https://github.com/ccnixon/segment-amplitude`